EpiLink/EpiLink/docs/Developing.md

 ## Front-end

 Note that most of these internally call NPM with specific arguments.
-NPM is automatically detected, or downloaded if you do not have it on your system.
+NPM is automatically detected and it is downloaded if you do not have it on your system.

 ### Running (dev)